lukjak/enmet/README.md

     - `label(self) -> str` (current or last known)
     - `lineup(self) -> List["LineupArtist"]` (current or last known)
     - `discography(self) -> List["Album"]`
+    - `similar_artists(self) -> List["SimilarBand"]` (Note: There is naming inconseqence here on Metal Archives page - this list refers to bands, not artists, ie. persons.
+Property name follows Metal Archives wording, but otherwise the notion of "band" is used.)
 - `Disc(DynamicEnmetEntity)`.
 This class represents a disc of an album.
 More precisely, it is a container which holds some or all tracks of the album.
 Except for a CD, it can be in fact a physical cassette, VHS, DVD or even arbitrary partition in case of electronic releases - whatever Metal Archives considers a "disc".
   - `__init__(self, album_id: str, number: int = 0, bands: List[Band] = None)`. `album_id` is id of an album the disc belongs to. `number` is ordinal number of the disc on the album (counted from 0). `bands` is a list of bands that perform tracks on the disc.
   - Attributes and properties: